Launching on Kickstarter tomorrow, June 1, the new Blackbelt 3D printer aims to offer a monstrous build volume and support-free prints.

 Blackbelt 3D: Printing Ideas That Are Larger Than Life

-The most unique concept of the Blackbelt is the high-precision conveyor belt that replaces the typical Z-axis.
-While the X-Y actuation system remains the same in theory, it has a slant of 45-degree.
+The most unique concept of the Blackbelt is the high-precision carbon-fiber composite conveyor belt that replaces the typical Z-axis.
+While the X-Y actuation system remains the same in theory, it has a slant of 45-degrees.
 This modifiable angle will allow the user to print support-free overhangs.

 Once the print process is complete, the machine will be ready to start producing the next object almost right away.
 The conveyor belt allows prints to roll right off of the print bed and into a container, eliminating the hassle of removing objects.

-The printer will be made available as a desktop and standalone machine, equipped with three different print heads; including 0.4mm, 0.6mm, and also 0.8mm nozzle diameters.
+The printer will be made available as a desktop and standalone machine and prints 1.75mm PLA, ABS and co-polyester filament.
+It comes equipped with three interchangeable print heads; including 0.4mm, 0.6mm, and also 0.8mm nozzle diameters.

 Blackbelt uses BOSCH Alu profiles to build the frame, ensuring adaptation to both industrial and desktop environments.
 The stainless steel components offer precision and rigidity to the overall construction of the printer.